Saint Michael’s advances formal ties with university in Wales, UK

 Professor Jeffrey Ayres

-Professor Ayres, who currently serves as the inaugural director of the new Center for Global Engagement (CGE) at Saint Michael’s as well as Interim Dean of Faculty, said the recent memorandum of understanding “indicates a commitment on the part of Saint Michael’s to deepen our relationship with the University of Wales Trinity-Saint-David, as both of our institutions share a strong commitment to environmental sustainability and internationalization.”
+Professor Ayres, who currently serves as the inaugural director of the new Institute for Global Engagement (CGE) at Saint Michael’s as well as Interim Dean of Faculty, said the recent memorandum of understanding “indicates a commitment on the part of Saint Michael’s to deepen our relationship with the University of Wales Trinity-Saint-David, as both of our institutions share a strong commitment to environmental sustainability and internationalization.”
 Further, he said, the initiative will support the mission of the CGE, providing “a wide array of opportunities for Saint Michael’s students, faculty, and staff to celebrate global citizenship and active engagement in a global community.”

 The agreement aims to formalize this more active engagement between the institutions, beginning in 2022, with study trips to Wales by Saint Michael’s students.
 Reciprocally, students from Wales would come to Saint Michael’s for part of the 2022-23 academic year, tapping funding in part provided from the United Kingdom government’s “Turing Scheme” and the new Welsh Government International Learning Exchange Fund for Wales.